Sorry, you need to enable JavaScript to visit this website.

 Good morning, good evening, and, if I don’t see you again, good night!

 My name is Luiz Viegas, and I’m an undergraduate student at the Institute of Chemistry of the University of São Paulo (IQ-USP).
-I currently work in the LipidBioRedox Laboratory, which focuses on modified lipids and redox biochemistry.
-My research interests center on a class of oxidized species known as oxysterols—specifically, electrophilic compounds generated from the singlet-oxygen oxidation of cholesterol—and their role in disease-related protein modifications.
+I currently work in the Ronsein Lab, which focuses on proteomics and redox-inflammatory biochemistry.
 I’m also interested in how innovative approaches to chemical education for young students can connect with advanced and up-to-date research topics.

 Outside academia, I’m passionate about samba percussion.
 I currently lead a university samba band and also play in a samba school drum section.